Tyler Perry: Numerous properties

+Perry owns a 2100 acre estate in Douglasville, Georgia, including a 40000 sqft châteauesque house, and an airstrip.

+Beliefs and interests

 Perry is a Christian.
 Many of the themes in his work reflect theology and social behavior indicative of the predominantly black church culture, such as the many scenes in both his stage and screen work that feature church settings and worship styles commonly found in predominantly African American churches, including showcases of gospel music and artists.